Dreams, Determination and First Drafts

 The word count came in at a hefty 139,000 words, close to double the length of book #1, The Caves of Tavannar.
 Of course, that’s not the final word count.
-There will be a huge amount of pruning to do during the editing phase, but for now I’ll allow myself this brief moment to eat a huge slice of chocolate cake, crack open the champagne and jump around like an idiot.
+There’s still a huge amount of pruning to do during the editing phase, but for now, I’ll allow myself this brief moment to eat a huge slice of chocolate cake, crack open the champagne and jump around like an idiot.

 Because I know what it’s taken to reach this point.

 Dreaming has been the easiest and most creative part of the journey.